 Atlassian’s Jira offers flexible issue and project tracking with best-in-class agile tooling for software teams.
 Our new integration can be set up in minutes and allows you to connect Split feature flags and Jira issues so you can track projects and releases without constantly switching between tools.

 Once configured, you’ll be able to associate Split feature flags with Jira issues and view corresponding information in both platforms.
 If you’re in Jira, you can connect an issue with an existing Split feature flag or create a new one.
 Alternatively, you can also connect Jira issues to a feature flag in Split.

 Support Continuous Delivery

 By making feature flags part of the issue creation process, engineers are encouraged to deploy code to production early and often by gating unfinished work behind feature flags.
 When ready for release, the Jira issue will automatically update to the current rollout status.
-For a percentage rollout, the Jira issue will display the percent of your user base exposed to the flag treatment along with the treatment name.
+For a percentage rollout, the Jira issue will display the percent of your user base exposed to the flag treatment along with the treatment name (on or off).
 If any other targeting rules are being applied, the Jira issue will display the total number of allowlists, traffic allocations, and targeting rules in effect.

 Coordinate Across Teams